Noel Clarke: Boarders and Crongton Knights

+Legal issues

-Sexual misconduct
+Sexual misconduct allegations

-Guardian allegations

 On 29 April 2021, the British newspaper The Guardian published allegations by 20 women of verbal abuse, bullying, and sexual harassment by Clarke; by the following day, The Guardian had spoken to a further six women with allegations against Clarke.
 One of the accusations is that he filmed a nude audition by Jahannah James without her consent and showed it to a producer who worked for him.
 The same producer accused him of exposing his genitals to her in the back of a car and groping her in a lift the next day.
 The actress Jing Lusi, who appeared with Clarke in the film SAS: Red Notice, alleges that he sexually propositioned and threatened her.
 Other women allege that Clarke pressured them to perform sex scenes nude, and grew angry if they refused.

 In response to the claims, BAFTA announced it was suspending both his membership and his Outstanding British Contribution to Cinema Award.

 The following day, ITV announced that it would not broadcast the final episode of Viewpoint, in which Clarke starred, and international distribution of the series was suspended.
 Industry Entertainment declared they would no longer be representing Clarke, and Sky immediately halted his involvement in any future productions.

 Clarke issued a statement through the PA news agency denying "any sexual misconduct or criminal wrongdoing" but conceding that one allegation was true, that he had repeatedly made remarks on the buttocks of an employee, Helen Atherton, who was art director on Brotherhood.
 The statement in full read: "In a 20-year career, I have put inclusivity and diversity at the forefront of my work and never had a complaint made against me.
 If anyone who has worked with me has ever felt uncomfortable or disrespected, I sincerely apologise.
 I vehemently deny any sexual misconduct or wrongdoing and intend to defend myself against these false allegations."
 Clarke apologised and said he was seeking professional help "to change for the better".